lune-climate/lune-docs/docs/guides/integrate-procurement.md

 ## Enable suppliers to calculate their product's emissions

-To calculate your supplier's product emissions, they need to pick an emission factor that matches their product.
+To calculate your supplier's product emissions, you need to allow them to pick an emission factor that matches their product.

 On the page where your supplier adds a product, enable them to [search for the most appropriate emission factor](/resources/emission-factors/list-emission-factors/).